 #6.
 They Do Not Want To Hurt Their Partner

-Some serial cheaters personality disorder believe that going behind their partner’s back is the nicest thing they could do.
+Some serial cheaters with personality disorders believe that going behind their partner’s back is the most excellent thing they could do.
 “Even though cheating is a huge betrayal, the idea is that the cheater can’t face hurting their partner by confronting them with difficult topics, relationship problems, and so on,” Dr. Klapow explains.
 “Rather than addressing the conflict, they divert attention away from it by committing an even more heinous act.”

 #7.
 They are always hoping that someone else will make them happy.

 Many cheaters fall into the trap of believing that another person will eventually make them happy.
 As a result, they are always on the lookout for someone who can thrill, excite, and “complete” them.
 “Rather than discovering that with their current partner, they take a grass is greener approach, focusing on their partner’s flaws while assuming a stranger will provide them with more excitement and fulfillment,” Jonathan Bennett, relationship and dating expert at Double Trust Dating, explains.

 #8.
 They believe they are powerless to stop it.